keu/docs/software/deploy-nfs.md

                 configureDagDeployment: true
                 nfsMountDagDeployment: true
   ```

 2. Save the `config.yaml` file and push the configuration change to your platform.
 See [Apply a config change](apply-platform-config.md).
-THis process only needs to be completed once for each Software installation.
+This process only needs to be completed once for each Software installation.

 3. In the Software UI, select a workspace and then the Deployment where you want to add the NFS volume to deploy DAGs.